Library Bulletin

 Catchwords

-CRIMINAL LAW - Leave to appeal - Sentence - Aggravated Burglary - Conduct endangering persons - Sexual Assault - Attempted rape - Conduct in front of children - Whether the sentencing judged erred in her findings - Whether the sentencing judge erred in her assessment of the prospects of rehabilitation - Whether the sentencing judge erred in her application of s 11(3) of the Sex Offenders Registration Act 2004 - Whether the sentence was manifestly excessive - Application for extension of time for leave to appeal against sentence refused.
+CRIMINAL LAW - Leave to appeal - Sentence - Aggravated burglary - Conduct endangering persons - Sexual assault - Attempted rape - Conduct in front of children - Whether the sentencing judged erred in her findings - Whether the sentencing judge erred in her assessment of the prospects of rehabilitation - Whether the sentencing judge erred in her application of s 11(3) of the Sex Offenders Registration Act 2004 - Whether the sentence was manifestly excessive - Application for extension of time for leave to appeal against sentence refused.

 Cook v The King [2025] VSCA 268 (Opens in a new tab/window)